An Introduction to Professional Software Development

 Empathetic – Perhaps more than anything else, the best programmers are able to empathize with both business stakeholders and end users to come up with efficient ways to make their software more capable and more enjoyable to use.

 Now don’t get me wrong.
 If you’re terrified of computers, can’t break bigger problems down into smaller, more easily solvable ones or hate Googling for answers or fixing bugs, you’re not going to have any fun as a programmer.
-But if you choose to learn to code, once you become competent in your primary language, your life experience to date and your communication skills and determination will be the most important elements in helping you to become a really great programmer.
+But if you choose to learn to code, once you become competent in your primary programming language, your life experience to date and your communication skills and determination will be the most important elements in helping you to become a really great programmer.